protectai/llm-guard/docs/output_scanners/deanonymize.md

 ## Benchmarks

+!!! note

     It uses data structures and replace function, which makes it fast.